Considering converting a color image to black-and-white: the what, when, why, and also how

 Sometimes on-location portraits could look good in both color and black and white.
 Again, it depends on the particular mood you want to evoke through the photograph, and the elements you want to emphasize.

 The images posted below are part of a photo shoot (and interview) with actor and activist Rob Ordonez for A&U Magazine–America’s AIDS Magazine.
 The No Shame HIV+ t-shirt advocates against HIV-related stigma.
 The sunglasses frame matches the red in the t-shirt.
 The blue sky represents hope (hope that stigma will be over, hope that a cure will be discovered, etc) and also something that Ordonez talks about in the interview.

-That said, the black-and-white image has more ‘teeth’ as the say.
+That said, the black-and-white image has more ‘teeth’ as they say.
 It better highlights the determination of HIV advocates, as well as the seriousness with which we all should be treating the epidemic and everything related to it, including stigma.

 Therefore, for the article, the color image would work better.
-For an HIV-education campaign, perhaps the black-and-white image would have a more powerful impact.
+For an HIV education campaign, perhaps the black-and-white image would have a more powerful impact.

 And here it’s an image of yours truly, in summer (and tan) colors, as well as in black-and-white.

 The pose and facial expression work better, I think, in the b&w image.
 Color makes the subject more…approachable.
 (No worries, I’m mostly a people person or at least that’s what I’ve been told :-))